Ownership of Miracleman: McFarlane Productions

 Eclipse's assets were purchased in 1996 by Spawn creator Todd McFarlane for $25,000.
 Among them were the masters for Miracleman; McFarlane also believed it included the rights to the characters.
 One-time collaborators, Gaiman and McFarlane were already in dispute over the ownership of the character Angela, and the purchase of the Eclipse property drove a further wedge between them as McFarlane outbid Gaiman's friend Roger Broughton in the process.
 The former believed that legally the character would revert to the creators in the event of the title being cancelled, and a drawn-out legal battle began.

 In 2001, McFarlane said that he owned all rights related to Miracleman, dismissing Neil Gaiman's claims of co-ownership, and announced that the character would appear in Hellspawn.
 In the same year Marvel's new editor-in-chief Joe Quesada declared that the company would not pursue any legal action against use of the name 'Marvelman' on any future continuation, also announcing the commissioning of the maxi-series Marvel: 1602 from Gaiman.
 Profits from the series would be donated to Marvels and Miracles, LLC - a concern formed by Gaiman and his lawyer Kenneth F. Levin to pursue ownership of Miracleman.
 The writer's dedication in the collected editions of 1602 reads, in part, "To Todd, for making it necessary".

 McFarlane introduced Mike Moran (Miracleman's alter ego) in Hellspawn #6 in February 2001, with the alleged intention of returning Miracleman himself in Hellspawn #13.
 The artist also released a Miracleman cold-cast statue, as well as a 4 in scale action figure that was partnered with Spawn in a San Diego Comic-Con exclusive two-pack.
 In 2002 Gaiman sued McFarlane over his unauthorised use of Miracleman and the characters he had created for Spawn (including Angela, Cogliostro and Medieval Spawn).
 According to Gaiman, the evidence presented over the course of the lawsuit revealed that the rights for Miracleman were not included in McFarlane's purchase of Eclipse Comics assets.

-For the duration of the legal proceedings, Miracleman was kept out of print, leading to back issues and trade paperbacks of the series greatly increasing in value on the collector's market.
+For the duration of these legal proceedings, Miracleman was kept out of print, leading to back issues and trade paperbacks of the series greatly increasing in value on the collector's market.